TransportForLondonOutreach/PlottingLiveData/tutorials/Tutorial_DownloadData.md

 # Stretch activity
 Using [this website](https://www.gps-coordinates.net/), enter your home address in the `address` bar, and click `get GPS coordinates`

-Use the Lat, Lon generated to plot your home on the map, replacing "The Queen's House".
+Use the Lat, Lon generated to plot your home on the map, replacing "Waterloo Station".
 See if you can change the colour and label to something you like!

 # Plotting information and Live TfL Data
-Following on from plotting the Queen's house, we are now going to use Transport for London's live data to plot each station on the Jubilee line, and display the *live* tube times for each station on the line.
+Following on from plotting the Waterloo Station, we are now going to use Transport for London's live data to plot each station on the Jubilee line, and display the *live* tube times for each station on the line.

 ## Accessing TfL live data
 Transport for London makes live tube data freely accessible to anyone who wants to build an app with the data.